thlucas1/SmartInspectPython/README.md

 * Python 3.4 or greater (not tested with Python 2).
 * pycryptodome package - used for log file encryption support.
 * pywin32 package - for named-pipe support (Windows platform only - use `pip install pywin32` to install manually).
+* watchdog package - for detection of changes to smartinspect.cfg file settings.

 # Dependencies
 * SmartInspect Redistributable Console, Version 3.3+.